Filed under: Cloud Engineering · AI Infrastructure · Local Lab

 }'

-Step 4: Send Your First Request Through the Gateway
+Step 4: First request through the gateway

 curl -X POST http://localhost:8080/v1/chat/completions \